-If you are unsure as to a 32 bit or 64-bit computer then go to the control panel and look under the system.
+If you are unsure about a 32-bit or 64-bit computer, go to the control panel and look under the system.
 Under System type, it will display either a 32-bit Operating or 64-bit Operating system.

 Selecting properties will call up the system information for you.

 This will now start the installation of the CP210x USB to the UART Bridge Driver.
 Select Next.